mslinn/git-stats-scala/README.md

   -i, --ignore <value>  additional filetype to ignore, without the leading dot (can be specified multiple times) -I, --Ignore <value>  additional subdirectories to ignore, without slashes (can be specified multiple times) -v, --verbose         show per-repo subtotals)
-  <yyyy-mm>             year or month to search (defaults to the date for the previous month, 2017-07)
+  <yyyy-mm>             year or month to search (defaults to the date for the previous month, for example 2017-07)
   --help                prints this usage text
 ```